-One in four children experience a traumatic event by the time they are 18 years old.
+One in four children experiences a traumatic event by the time they are 18 years old.
 Traumatic events can be life threatening and are bigger than what your child should ever have to experience.

 Learn what to watch for in your child and how to take care of your child after a traumatic event.
 Get professional help if your child is not recovering.